lylest/template/README.md

 ## Features

 - Full-featured backend with Node.js and Express.
-- Robust frontend with React and Redux for state management.
+- Robust frontend with React.
 - User authentication and authorization using JSON Web Tokens (JWT).
 - MongoDB for scalable and flexible database management.
-- Bootstrap for responsive and mobile-friendly UI design.
+- Prime react for responsive and mobile-friendly UI design.
 - RESTful API design to communicate between frontend and backend.

 ## Prerequisites